 One of the reasons why you may need to add engine coolant is because the engine coolant warning comes on.
 Adding coolant frequently should not be necessary since the cooling system is closed.
 This guide provides instructions on how to check the engine coolant level on a Volkswagen.

 See an auto mechanic if you need to add engine coolant regularly or have to add coolant constantly.

 - Park the Volkswagen on the level ground.
 Turn off the ignition and set the parking brakes.

 - Pull the hood release under the dashboard.
 Go to the front of the vehicle, release the hood latch, and lift the hood.
-Secure the hood with the hood rod or ensure the hood stays up on its own.
+Secure the hood with the hood rod or ensure it stays up.

 - Locate the engine coolant reservoir on the left side and note the circular reservoir with a blue or black cap.

 - Check the engine coolant level by looking at the side of the reservoir.
 Most Volkswagens have a translucent coolant reservoir, and you should be able to check the current engine coolant level without removing the cap but simply by looking at the side of the reservoir.

 - If the coolant level is below the MIN level mark, turn the cap counterclockwise and remove it.

 - Add engine coolant.
 Use the recommended OEM Volkswagen coolant, which is Volkswagen G12 or G13 coolant for most models.
 The antifreeze/coolant is typically mixed 50/50.
 Add the necessary coolant to bring the level to or near the maximum.

 - Reinstall the lid.
 Start the vehicle and ensure the engine coolant light is turned off.